Our Medical History

 • 2014: The reception and administration areas were remodelled to better accommodate patient flow and privacy, with upgraded fittings and security.

-Orroroo Medical Centre
+Orroroo Health Centre

 Healthcare in Orroroo has a long and proud tradition of community service.
 For many years, the Orroroo Health Centre was operated by the Yorke and Northern Local Health Network (Y&NLHN), primarily staffed by locum doctors.
 However, ongoing challenges in sourcing reliable locum coverage, combined with a strong community desire for more consistent and continuous care, led to a new approach.

 In 2020, following a successful six-month trial period that began in 2019, Y&NLHN and Goyder’s Line Medical (GLM) established a hybrid public-private model to ensure the sustainability of GP services in the region.
-Under this model, GLM took over the day-to-day operations of the general practice consulting side of the Orroroo Medical Clinic, while Y&NLHN continued to support the facility through building maintenance, infrastructure, and collaboration with public health services.
+Under this model, GLM took over the day-to-day operations of the general practice consulting side of the Orroroo Health Centre, while Y&NLHN continued to support the facility through building maintenance, infrastructure, and collaboration with public health services.

-Today, the Orroroo Medical Clinic still remains privately operated by GLM.
+Today, the Orroroo Health Centre remains privately operated by GLM.
 Located in the heart of town, the clinic provides comprehensive general practice services to Orroroo and its surrounding communities.
 While operating independently from the Orroroo and District Health Service (hospital), the clinic maintains a close working relationship with hospital staff to support inpatient care and emergency services.
+The clinic is staffed by a rotating team of GLM doctors, supported by a dedicated group of local nurses and administrative staff.
+GLM also welcomes visiting public and private health providers, and continues to share the facility with Y&NLHN services.

 Peterborough Medical Centre